Rafcel06/MERN-CRUD/README.md

     app.get('/', (req, res) => res.send('Please set to production'));
    }

-  The Code above allow you to load the frontend UI using backend
+  The Code above allow you to load the frontend UI using backend for Server Side Rendering

 5. Navigate to frontend folder then type this command